 - Other users submit a request to the Dataflow service to run the template.

 - Dataflow creates a pipeline from the template.
+The pipeline can take as much as five to seven minutes to start running.

 Comparing Flex templates and classic templates